Adexyme/MEAK-Paystack-WooCommerce-Payment-Gateway/readme.txt

 - Enable/Disable - check the box to enable Paystack Payment Gateway.
 - Mode - check the box to enable Live Mode.
-- Webhook Instruction - please ensure that you copied the url displayed in red into your Paystack dashboard as described.
+- Webhook Instruction - please ensure that you copied the url displayed into your Paystack dashboard as described.
-- Enter Secret Hash - ensure that secret hash entered is the same with the one on your Paystack dashboard.
-- Paystack Test Public Key - enter your test public key sandbox.Paystackco.com.
+- Paystack Test Public Key.
-- Paystack Test Secret Key - enter your test secret key sandbox.Paystackco.com.
+- Paystack Test Secret Key.
-- Paystack Live Public Key - enter your live public key dashboard.Paystackco.com.
+- Paystack Live Public Key.
-- Paystack Live Secret Key - enter your live secret key dashboard.Paystackco.com.
+- Paystack Live Secret Key.
 - Click *Save Changes* to save your changes.